 You likely heard about how well Yorshiro Mori, who recently departed the Japanese Olympic Committee, came across when he voiced his ‘concerns’ about female representation in high profile meetings by lamenting ‘When you increase the number of female executive members, if their speaking time isn’t restricted to a certain extent, they have difficulty finishing, which is annoying.”
-Galling stuff!
+Galling stuff when you think about his gendered assumptions about who makes interruptions at work!

-He was expressing a frustration far too many men seem to feel, borne out of their assumption the people to really listen to in meetings are the just guys.
-This sense of being ‘ignored’ if not outright silenced, as per Mori’s preference, is something many of my coaching clients have felt at work.
+He was expressing a frustration far too many men seem to feel, borne out of their assumption the people to really listen to in meetings are just the men.
+This sense of being ‘ignored’ if not outright silenced, as per Mori’s preference, is something many of my coaching clients have felt at work when they think about interruptions at work.
 However, its nonsensical.
 After all, you’ll often hear women advised to ‘Find their voice’ or to ’Speak up for themselves’.
 The truth is women, or at least the ones who haven’t had the misfortune to work with men like Mori do indeed use their voices.
 The problem is that too often, the audience in those meeting rooms just aren’t listening and often interrupt when women do speak.
-If this happens to you point out:
+If these interruptions at work happen to you, point out:

 1. Women speak with shorter comments and less frequently.
 As I discussed in ’The Con Job’, research shows that in university faculty meetings, men’s ‘turns’ took 11‒17 seconds on average compared to women’s 3‒10 seconds.
 This means that the longest vocal contribution by a woman, on average, is often still shorter than those made by their male colleagues.
 Other research in academic settings found men talk more often and for longer stretches at seminars, in discussions and full-class exchanges in the classroom.
 None of which is a surprise to many of my clients.